 How Often should you practice shooting?

 In a perfect world, we’d all be hitting the range several times a week and blowing through boxes of ammo each visit.
 But for most of us, that’s just not practical or even possible.
-So how often should you be practicing to keep your shooting skills sharp?
+So how often should you be practising to keep your shooting skills sharp?

-Regularity is especially important when you’re familiarizing yourself with firearms for the first time or acquainting yourself with a new handgun.
+Regularity is especially important when you’re familiarising yourself with firearms for the first time or acquainting yourself with a new handgun.
 In this scenario, shooting weekly for a month or so and then backing off to every other week is your best bet for mastering your firearm.

 Don't break the bank

 With ammo in high demand and short supply, regular trips to the range can do some serious damage to your budget — that is if you can even find rounds.
 To save some money and make life a little easier, consider a handgun chambered in a cheaper, more common cartridge when the time comes to buy.

 When ammo is scarce and overpriced, limit yourself to firing off a few dozen rounds each shooting session and look for opportunities to buy bullets in bulk.

 Regular visits to an indoor range can also get pricey, so look into joining a local gun club or ranges that have minimal cost of entry.

 If you don’t have the access or funds for the real thing, add dry fire drills to your daily routine to improve your skills and coordination without spending a dime.
 From practising your draw to perfecting your stance, going through these motions can help you become a better shooter.